KettlePay App

 Where it started

-The first artifact wasn’t a flow — it was a document describing exactly who this is for.
+Before any of it, the first artifact wasn’t a flow but a document describing exactly who this is for.
 Most users are 20-to-60-year-old dealers who have never used a fintech app, let alone a crypto one.
 Two of them sit at every table: one is comfortable with crypto but lives in fear of a frozen wallet; the other is fiat-native, has been pushed out of traditional banking for being a dealer, and distrusts crypto and us in equal measure.
-The one thing they share — they will not learn crypto vocabulary — pre-decided almost every call that followed.
+The one thing they share: they will not learn crypto vocabulary.
+That pre-decided almost every call that followed.

 A pipe, not a wallet